wbolster/evcape/README.rst

 - keyboard input event detection works
 - keyboard simulation works
 - monitoring of hotplug events (external keyboards) works
-- rules are built-in and can only be changed by editing the source code

 who wrote this?
 ===============